How do exponential size solutions arise in semidefinite programming?

-Since operations \eqref{exch} and \eqref{trans} can be encoded by an invertible matrix, they amount to replacing the variable $x$ by $Mx$ in \eqref{problem-sdp}, where $M$ is some invertible matrix.
-As to operation \eqref{rotate}, it does not influence the magnitude of the $x_i$ and we only use it to put \eqref{problem-sdp} into a more convenient looking form.
+We next clarify some technicalities about reformulations.
+First, the above definition of a reformulation slightly differs from the one in \cite{pataki2019characterizing}, where we also permit replacing $B$ by $B + \lambda A_i$ for some $i$ index and $\lambda$ real number.
+Second, operations \eqref{exch} and \eqref{trans} can be viewed as elementary row operations on a dual type system, say, on

-Reformulations were previously used to study various pathologies in SDPs, for example, unattained optimal values and duality gaps \cite{pataki2019characterizing}; and infeasibility \cite{LiuPataki:15}.
+Third, operation \eqref{rotate} does not influence the values of the $x_i,$ since $x \in \rad{m}$ is feasible in \eqref{problem-sdp} before we apply operation \eqref{rotate}, if and only if it is feasible in it afterwards.
+Thus, we only use operation \eqref{rotate} to put \eqref{problem-sdp} into a more convenient looking form.

-We will rely on the following statement about the connection of $\psdn$ and a linear subspace. \begin{Proposition} Suppose $L$ is a linear subspace of $\symn.$ Then exactly one of the followig two alternatives is true: \begin{enumerate} \item There is a nonzero positive semidefinite matrix in $L.$ \item There is a positive definite matrix in $L^\perp.$ \end{enumerate} \end{Proposition}
+We will rely on the following statement about the connection of $\psdn$ and a linear subspace.
+It is a special case of a classical, more general statement about the intersection of a linear subspace and a convex cone: see e.g., \cite[Theorem 2]{LuoSturmZhang:97}. \begin{Proposition} Suppose $L$ is a linear subspace of $\symn.$ Then exactly one of the following two alternatives is true: \begin{enumerate} \item There is a nonzero positive semidefinite matrix in $L.$ \item There is a positive definite matrix in $L^\perp.$ \end{enumerate}